intermine/im-docs/docs/support/upgrade.rst

 Previously you had to download and compile InterMine.
 Now, instead, you’ll be using the compiled InterMine JARs available via Maven.
 This means you should remove all InterMine code from your mine repositories.
 Your mine repositories should only contain your mine (webapp and dbmodel) and your mine's custom data sources.

-1. You should not have any core InterMine code locally.
+1. You can copy over your directories directly.
+Don't do this!
+You'll lose your history.

+  * cp intermine/flymine flymine
+  * git init
+  * git commit -am "initial commit"

-2. `Directions <https://help.github.com/articles/splitting-a-subfolder-out-into-a-new-repository/>`_ on how to move a directory to a new repository and keep your history in GitHub.
+2. Instead, use `git filter-branch` command.
+Follow the `directions <https://help.github.com/articles/splitting-a-subfolder-out-into-a-new-repository/>`_ on how to move a directory to a new repository and keep your history in GitHub.

+* You should not have any core InterMine code locally.
-3. examples
+* examples

    * FlyMine - https://github.com/intermine/flymine/
    * FlyMine specific data sources - https://github.com/intermine/flymine-bio-sources